AkaKuro4Ever/final-project-learn/README.md

 Be sure to sign-up and sign in.
 Just type in any name you'd like, and then type it again in the login text field.
 It's currently not designed to handle passwords or a lack of user before typing in a message (but no worries, the developer is well aware).
 Have fun and become as many different users as you'd like!

+Big warning - since there is no WebSockets in this, the update of multiple user messaging is not in real time.
+You need to refresh constantly.
+Apologies for this!!!

 Link to video demo/walkthrough: https://youtu.be/RqjiMlEZ54g

 Blogpost about the Project: